lumirelle/lumirelle.me/pages/posts/manual/git-manual.md

 git ps
 ```

+When all features are merged into the `dev` branch, and ready for testing, you can merge the `dev` branch into the
-And then, merge all changes from the `dev` branch into the `test` branch to perform test tasks:
+`test` branch to perform test tasks:

 ```bash
 git sw test
 git mg dev
 git ps
 ```

+> [!CAUTION]
+>
+> Just like the reason why you should not base your feature branch on the `dev` branch, merge the `dev` branch into the
+> `test` branch should also be done with caution.
+>
+> You should really think twice is there any features not yet ready for testing.

 Your test tasks now can be performed on the `test` branch.